Debt-to-Income Ratio

-Lenders use a ratio called "debt to income" to decide your maximum monthly payment after your other monthly debts have been paid.
+Lenders use a ratio called "debt to income" to decide the most you can pay monthly after your other recurring debts have been paid.

 • Gross monthly income of $4,500 x .28 = $1,260 can be applied to housing